olimorris/VectorCode/README.md

 > [!NOTE]
 > [Chromadb](https://www.trychroma.com/), the vector database backend behind
 > this project, supports multiple embedding engines.
 I developed this tool using
-> Ollama but if you encounter any issues with a different embedding function,
+> SentenceTransformer, but if you encounter any issues with a different embedding
-> please open an issue (or even better, a pull request :D).
+> function, please open an issue (or even better, a pull request :D).

 <!-- mtoc-start -->